- Digital strategy

 - Analytics and research

-Annotations for the classroom
+Education technology for the classroom

 Through interviews, focus groups and feedback, we learned that teachers needed a way to easily upload or scan content, edit it, set permissions and restraints, and respond to student's comments.
 Students wanted something modern and seamless, with little onboarding friction that allowed for collaboration and added value to their learning experience.